TMU-CanSat/CanSat_2022-2023_Training_Tasks/README.md

 5. 3-Pin Servo Motor

-If you do not have access to these parts TinkerCAD offers a great circuit simulator that has the capability to simulate an Arduino and Arduino Code.
+If you do not have access to these parts TinkerCAD offers a great circuit simulator that has the capability to simulate an Arduino and Arduino code.
 All of the above components are available in TinkerCAD.

 ## Task